-Beware to reject any offer of Moroccan tea because it is considered a cultural prohibition.
-As for the reason of regarding refusing any offer of Moroccan tea rude, it is because of the fact that they think of this offer as a way to make a relationship and to connect with other people.
-Even though there are several tales of tea stated all around Morocco.
-The mutual idea that they agree on is that the rite of Moroccan tea is an artistry.
+Although one should always be cautious, it has been known for tourists to be given spiked drinks and awaken to find their money and valuables have been stolen, the offer of tea is considered a cultural act of hospitality in Morocco and to reject an offer of Moroccan tea can be taken as an offence.
+As for the reason for considering refusing an invitation to share Moroccan tea as rude, it is because of the fact that Moroccans think of this offer as a way to make relationships and connect with other people.
+The mutual idea that they agree on is that the rite of Moroccan tea is an art form.

-In Morocco, tea is drunk all times of the day when they are alone or with their guests.
-They also drink tea in all occasions whether they are happy occasions such as celebrating a birth and a wedding ceremony or sad ones such as death.
+In Morocco, tea is drunk at all times of the day whether families are alone or with guests.
+They also drink tea on all occasions whether they are happy events such as celebrating a birth and a wedding ceremony or sad ones such as death.
 When they eat meals with each other, they also drink tea.
-Don’t be surprised if you hear that Moroccans drink tea 20 or even 30 times every day.
-It is worth to mention that they drink tea slowly without any hurry.
+Don’t be surprised if you hear that Moroccans drink tea 20 or even 30 times every day, though this is usually at least a slight exaggeration.
+It is worth mentioning that they drink tea slowly and without any hurry.

-Souad, a teacher, and a master of La Maison Arabe‘s tea event points at the Moroccans’ view of drinking tea stressing the fact that making tea isn’t only about heating the water and putting mint.
+Souad, a teacher, and a master of La Maison Arabe‘s tea events, points at the Moroccans’ view of drinking tea, stressing the fact that making tea isn’t only about heating the water and putting in mint.
 It is much more than that.
 It is a ritualistic art, a rite for them, just like it is for the Chinese or Japanese.
-Souad is a leader of a tea event that is partial of the cooking tutorial lessons that are provided by La Maison Arabe every day.
+Souad is the demonstrator at a tea event that is a part of the cooking tutorial lessons that are provided by La Maison Arabe every day.

-Moroccan tea has both therapeutic and beauty advantages.
-These herbal teas are plant-based that they are planted in Morocco, in its various kingdom which incorporates different natural herbs.
-In this kingdom, you can find over than 4,200 kinds of plants that are described as indigenous and 400 that are categorized as items for therapeutic or scented and perfumed usage.
+Moroccan tea has both therapeutic and cosmetic advantages.
+There are also many herbal teas based on plants that are grown in Morocco.
+In this kingdom, you can find over 4,200 kinds of plants that are described as indigenous and 400 that are categorized as species known for their therapeutic or scented and perfumed usage.

 History of Moroccan mint tea